swaptify/swaptify-wp/README.txt

 1. You should return to the same page with a list of your properties now present
 1. Select the property for this site and click save
 1. Under the Swaptify menu, click `shortcode generator` to start making swaps!

+== External Services ==

+The Swaptify Plugin connects to the Swaptify API to send usage data and return content.
+The information passed to the Swaptify API includes visitor IP address and page URL.
+This information is stored with Swaptify and used when analyzing visitor activity from page to page.

+All data passed and stored to Swaptify falls under the Swaptify [Privacy Policy](https://swaptify.com/terms-and-conditions/) and [Terms and Conditions](https://swaptify.com/terms-and-conditions/)

 == Screenshots ==
 1. Shortcode Generator